lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

-    3. If you don't have any immediate ideas for an optimized solution, spend time elaborating on the brute force algorithm, otherwise mention that we can do better and can move on.
+    3. If you don't have any immediate ideas for an optimized solution, spend time elaborating on the brute force algorithm, otherwise we can do better and can move on.

 3.  **Optimize previous approach or introduce new, better approach**